 The Gravity Gloves, AKA “Russells”, appropriately named after Russell who invented them, are acquired shortly after meeting Russell in his secret hideaway.
 The gravity gloves take some getting used to, but given that you’ve plenty of time to practice out in the backyard, just outside Russell’s back window, there’s no excuse.

 The gloves allow Alyx (you) to pull distant objects closer to you then catch them in mid-air.
 You point your hand at the object whilst squeezing the trigger.
 You’ll know when it's targeted as the outer edge of the object will glow orange.
 Then it’s just a case of flicking your hand back towards you to bring it in, catching it mid-flight by making a grip.
 The “Russells” do have some limitations, in that you can only pull objects light enough to be easily carried in a single hand; so don’t expect them to pull large oil barrels or anything like that.

-The gravity gloves do more than just pull to catch objects, they also act as a UI for displaying vital information and stats.
+The gravity gloves do more than just pull to catch objects, they also act as a UI (user interface) for displaying vital information and stats.
 At any time you can check the back of your glove on your non-dominant hand to see a display that shows your health (in hearts) as well as the amount of ammo you're carrying for your current weapon (weapon you’re holding).
 If you’re not equipped with a weapon, the display will list your resin count and health.

 Store items you pick up in your backpack.
 It’s quick and easy.
 You simply raise your hand over your shoulder and let the item go, however, it’s only possible to store ammo and resin in your backpack.
 Items such as health syringes and battery packs must be stored in your wrist pockets.